Made in Japan (EP): Promotion

-On August 3, Disney Channel premiere the music video of "Fashion is My Kryptonite".
-The song was also included in the Walmart exclusive version of Shake It Up: Live 2 Dance soundtrack.
+On August 3, Disney Channel premiere the music video of "Fashion Is My Kryptonite".
+The song was also included in the Walmart deluxe edition of Shake It Up: Live 2 Dance soundtrack.
 On August 4, Thorne and Zendaya were interviewed by Radio Disney and talked about the production of the EP.
-"Fashion is My Kryptonite", "Made In Japan" and "The Same Heart" was performed during the double episode of Shake It Up, also named Made in Japan.
+"Fashion Is My Kryptonite", "Made in Japan" and "The Same Heart" were performed during the double episode of Shake It Up, also named Made in Japan.
 The performances reached 4.5 million views.

 Commercial reception

-All the songs peaked at Billboard Kid Digital Songs."Fashion is My Kryptonite" reached number two, "Made in Japan" peaked at number three and "The Same Heart" reached number four.
+All the songs peaked at Billboard Kid Digital Songs.
+"Fashion Is My Kryptonite" reached number two, "Made in Japan" peaked at number three, and "The Same Heart" reached number four.